Lessons from Microsoft’s office 365 Outage: The Importance of third-party monitoring

 We can’t remove these dependencies—they are numerous and deeply intertwined, enabling our sites and applications to function and keeping our systems secure.
 Yet, as Werner Vogels, CTO of AWS, famously stated, “Everything fails all the time.”
 This inherent fragility means that we must be prepared for inevitable failures.

-A crucial aspect of this preparedness is monitoring SaaS applications, which lie beyond the control of your IT team, as well as APIs.
+A crucial aspect of this preparedness is monitoring SaaS applications, which lie beyond the control of your IT teams, as well as APIs.
 APIs are the connective tissue of our digital world, powering transactions, communications, and countless services.
 Their hidden behind the scenes nature should not prevent them from getting the proper monitoring and observability attention that they deserve.
 API failure can have several catastrophic impacts on users, including functional disruption, data inaccuracies, loss of features, delayed updates, and security concerns.
 Effective API monitoring helps ensure swift detection and response to disruptions, minimizing their impact and maintaining service reliability for end users.

 #2 Status pages are often unreliable indicators of service health